Looking for easy activities for 3 year olds? From crafts to outdoor activities, discover everyday, fun things to do with your child.

 - Baking or cooking.
-Do you have a simple meal to prepare, or perhaps a treat to bake?
-Involve your three year old in the kitchen!
+Do you have a simple meal to prepare or a treat to bake?
+Involve your child in the kitchen!
 Have him fetch items, practice tossing seasonings into a bowl, or wash ingredients.

 - I Spy.
-Play a game of I Spy with your three year old!
-Find simple objects to give clues with, such as items he can see in the room.
+Play a game of I Spy!
+Find simple objects to give clues with that he can see in the room.
 The gist of the game in case you haven’t heard of it is: spot an item, then say, “I spy with my little eyes, something [fill in the blank].”
 You might say “…something yellow,” when talking about the yellow flowers in the dining room.

 - Chores.
 Make household tasks fun at a young age with simple chores.
 You’d be surprised how much your child can do around the house.
-Focus on your child’s learning, as opposed to getting it done right.
+Focus on his learning, as opposed to getting it done right.

 - Yoga poses.
-Now is a great time to engage your child in simple yoga poses.
+Now is a great time to engage him in simple yoga poses.
 Model the poses and have him hold different positions.
 Encourage mindfulness by spending a few moments breathing deeply and clearing your minds.

 Places to go

 - Children’s museums.
 I love museums catered to kids, as they often offer a hands-on experience for little ones.
 Go right when they open so you don’t battle the crowds.